Khalid-Moukhtar/Portfolio/Linkedin.md

-# Case Study: Enhancing LinkedIn’s Job Search with a Preferred Language Filter
+# Case Study: Enhancing LinkedIn’s Job Search with a Language Filter

 ## Introduction
-This case study proposes a "Preferred Language" filter for LinkedIn's job search feature, addressing the needs of multilingual job seekers and businesses seeking language-specific talent.
+This case study proposes a "Language" filter for LinkedIn's job search feature, addressing the needs of multilingual job seekers and businesses seeking language-specific talent.
 By bridging this gap, LinkedIn can improve user experience and reduce hiring inefficiencies.

 ---